AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/music/2019-08-05-my-4-favorite-godspeed-you-black-emperor-songs.md

 Having endured all of those depressing themes, you're searching for a light at the end of the post-rock tunnel.
 And here it is.

-There really isn't much to say about Storm except that it's *beautiful*.
+There really isn't much to say about Storm; it's hauntingly beautiful.
 It's a reassurance that everything's going to be okay—a song of celebration, unity, and hope, and a great one at that.